 Wind Technician Training Program Overview

 More emphasis is being placed on generating cost-efficient, environmentally friendly energy sources.
-Wind is one of those renewable energy sources, which is in need of technicians to install turbines and keep them running.
+Wind is one of those renewable energy sources and is in need of technicians to install turbines and keep them running.

 Wind turbine technicians service wind turbine towers by climbing a ladder inside the turbine or riding an elevator to the desired working height.
-In some rare cases, like off-shore wind, they’re lifted by helicopter!
-To prepare to enter the wind industry, we offer a wind technician training program that’s hands-on, interactive and has instructors experienced in the field to provide support and important insight.18
+In some cases, like at offshore wind towers, they’re lifted by helicopter!
+To prepare our students, we offer wind turbine technician training that’s hands-on, interactive and has instructors experienced in the field to provide support and important insight.

-In just 30 weeks, you could have the skills needed to enter the field as an entry-level wind turbine technician.1
+In just seven to eight months, you could have the skills needed to enter the field as an entry-level wind turbine technician.1

 We want our students to acquire the skills needed to pursue a career in the wind industry, which is why we have relationships with employers and industry leaders to develop a curriculum that provides relevant, real-world knowledge.
 To see more information on careers in the wind industry, head here.

-No matter the location you choose, you’ll get to work hands-on in labs with experienced instructors.
-Wind technician training is offered at 4 locations:
+No matter the location you choose, you’ll get to train in hands-on labs with experienced instructors.
+Wind technician training is offered at multiple locations:

-Right by Detroit, MIAT College of Technology in Canton, part of UTI’s family of schools, offers programs ranging from Wind Power to Robotics & Automation, which are designed to give you the knowledge and skills required by the industry.
+Right by Detroit, our campus in Canton offers the Wind Power Technician program, which is designed to teach you the knowledge and skills required by the industry.

-Wind Technician training is coming to our Rancho Cucamonga campus!
-We prepare students for careers in the transportation, skilled trades and energy industries.
-Also home to the country’s largest wind farm, California can be a great place to train.
+The Electrical & Wind Turbine Technology program prepares students for careers in the transportation, skilled trades and energy industries.130 As home to numerous wind farms, California can be a great place to train. to train.

 With Illinois being a top state for wind electricity generation, UTI Lisle can be a great place to train in wind energy.
 Lisle is just 27 miles from Chicago and has its own beautiful downtown district, offering plenty of things for students to do when they’re not busy training.